-Harvested seeds: Once seeds are harvested, they must be tracked.
+Harvested seeds: Once a Licensee harvests seeds, they must be tracked.
 Each harvested seed packet cannot contain more than 50 seeds.

-Immature seeds: Strain-specific immature seeds will be counted and entered into Metrc unless they are in the process of being planted.
-Retail licenses can store seed packages as count-based for internal use.
+Immature seeds: Licensees must count and enter strain-specific immature seeds into Metrc unless they are in the process of being planted.
+Retail Licensees can store seed packages as count-based for internal use.

-Transferring seeds: When transferring to a retailer, the seeds are physically put into seed lots of six for sale.
+Transferring seeds: When transferring seeds to a Retailer, Licensees must physically put them into seed lots of six for sale.
 Licensees may put multiple packets of six under one Metrc tag.